PHP API Reference

 public function quoteIdentifier(string $name): string;

-public function listTables(PDO $pdo): array;
+public function listTables(DatabaseConnection $connection): array;

-public function readSchema(PDO $pdo, string $table): TableSchema;
+public function readSchema(DatabaseConnection $connection, string $table): TableSchema;

-public function readForeignKeys(PDO $pdo): array;
+public function readForeignKeys(DatabaseConnection $connection): array;

 public function selectAll(string $table): string;